alfredogiwisch/Yaesu-FT-840-CAT-/README.md

 This application programmed in Visual Basic 6.0 for the remote control and operation of the Yaesu FT-840 transceiver was initally developed in year 2001.
 I added a bargraph meter to test the dump data mode in year 2007.
 It requires a serial port to TTL interface like the MAX232.
 The bargraph meter meassures the incomming RX signal in decibels and TX power output in watts.

 There is an installation .EXE file with the required libraries and DLL files in a .CAB file.
 After installation please select an available serial port.
 Unfortunatelly I don`t find the source files from year 2007 with the latest changes but the initial release from year 2001 is included in a .ZIP file.
+I will try to find the latest backup.

 I don`t tested the application with a USB to serial cable but I think it would work because the drivers are PNP compatible with RS-232 standards.